 This page is a summary account of my experience with Emacs vs XEmacs.

-I'm a QWERTY touch typist for about 2 years in 1991 〜 1992, working as a secretary and typist.
-I'm a Dvorak touch typist since 1993.
+I'm a QWERTY touch-typist since about 1988.
+For 2 years, 1991 to 1992, i worked as a secretary and typist.
+I learned Dvorak in 1994.
 I started using Emacs since 1998 in professional software development settings.
 I use Emacs daily for perhaps more than 8 hours every single day since and still do so today.

 In about 2004, i took another look and switch back to Emacs.
 The primary cause is that i needed Unicode support to type Chinese and math symbols.
 Emacs 21 (or the beta version of Emacs 22 at the time on the Mac) supports Unicode by default and works practically well.
 And, all the major features that caused me to switch to XEmacs has been fixed.
 (For example, Emacs support syntax coloring thru telnet/ssh.
 Pressing down arrow at end of a file no longer insert returns.
 Reading plain-text emails in a local email client becomes far less important than 10 years ago. (i stopped using emacs to read emails since 2002 or before) A non-dedicated web browser today is of little use than a decade ago.
 The XEmacs's w3 web browser has been officially retired in 2003 and emacs supports web browsing by a interface to a textual based web browser.